 What Got Accelerated?

 We’re shifting gears!
 Two of the many Disney World construction projected shifted into high gear.
 Which projects?
 First is the overhaul to the Walt Disney World security screen process.
 Originally plans called for moving the security screenings further away from each of the park’s entrances but keeping the traditional hands-on approach to checking bags.
 Fast-forward to today and Disney shifted gears and to speed up the security check refurbishments, as well as expanding the project to include new touchless screenings.
 The update debuted at Disney’s Animal Kingdom and has now been rolled out to Disney’s Hollywood Studios and the International Gateway entrance to Epcot.
-For more information around the new system, we recommend checking out the following article.
+For more information about the new system, we recommend checking out the following article.

 The other Disney World construction project in the fast lane is the new walkway to the Magic Kingdom.
 To help with the guest flow to the Magic Kingdom Disney kicked this project into overdrive.
 With the bridge connecting the Grand Floridian walkway to the other side of Seven Seas Lagoon complete, it looks like all that is left is a little gardening.
 Oh yeah, and lights of course.
 Early projections have the walkway opening in the late summer/early fall timeframe.
 In the DVC Duo house, we believe it will open up with the reopening of the Grand Floridan Resort at the end of September.